ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

                      ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.

+To allow sender and recipient to provide a checksum which is independent from the Content-Coding, the following additional algorithms are defined:

+   - id-sha-512 	The sha-512 digest of the representation-data of the resource when only the Identity Content-Coding is applied
+   - id-sha-256 	The sha-256 digest of the representation-data of the resource when only the Identity Content-Coding is applied

    If other digest-algorithm values are defined, the associated encoding MUST either be represented as a quoted string, or MUST NOT include